raspberrypi/documentation/raspbian/applications/omxplayer.md

 # OMXPlayer: An accelerated command line media player

-Installed on Raspbian is a command line media player, called OMXPlayer.
+Installed on Raspberry Pi OS is a command line media player, called OMXPlayer.
 This is HW accelerated, and can play back many popular audio and video file formats.

 OMXPlayer was developed by the Kodi project's Edgar Hucek.